 tested for hepatitis B and C, HIV and syphilis.
 Other genetic tests may be

 requested depending on the patient’s genetic background, such as cystic

 fibrosis and sickle cell trait.

 Ovarian Reserve Testing

 - Day 3 Levels of FSH, LH, and Estradiol.
-The determination of blood concentrations of follicle stimulating hormone (FSH) and estradiol levels on menstrual cycle day 3 has been used to estimate fertility potential.
-Women with elevated levels of FSH and/or estradiol measurements on cycle day 3 have reduced pregnancy rates with both ovulation induction and assisted reproductive technologies (ART) such as in vitro fertilization (IVF).
-Studies have shown that women with elevated blood levels of luteinizing hormone (LH) on cycle day 3 also have poor pregnancy outcomes with fertility therapy.
+The determination follicle stimulating hormone (FSH), luteinizing (LH) and estradiol levels on menstrual cycle day 3 has been used to estimate fertility potential.
+Women with elevated levels of FSH and/or estradiol measurements may have reduced pregnancy rates with IVF or may require more medications during IVF.

 LINKS: ASRM FACT SHEETS